lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 - In the **Sport** section, the word `rock` appears as a highly positive word, though usually iy is used metaphorically instead of literally.
 - In the Culture section, the word "Christmas" also is a highly positive word.

 The analysis also shows some interesting nuances.
-For example, the word "cry" appears in the Culture section with a relatively low happiness score (around 3), even though in some contexts crying might happen in a positive or situations that are emotionally moving.
+For example, the word `cry` appears in the Culture section with a relatively low happiness score (around **3**), even though in some contexts `crying` might happen in a positive or situations that are emotionally moving.

-Another interesting observation among all section is the word "free", which consistently appears as one of the words with the highest happiness scores.
+Another interesting observation among all section is the word `free`, which consistently appears as one of the words with the highest happiness scores.
 However, its meaning can very a significant amount depending on context, which shows how sentiment dictionaries might assign higher scores to words even when their usage differs.

 ---

 ## Comparison with the labMT Dataset

-In order to understand better the happiness distribution of Guardian articles and how it compares with the lexicon, we also analyse the labMT dataset used in our first assignment.
+In order to understand better the happiness distribution of Guardian articles and how it compares with the lexicon, we also analyse the **labMT dataset** used in our first assignment.

 ### Histogram Comparison